Health Information Management (HIM)

 HIM 280 1-4 Credits/Units

-Course focuses on selected topics in Health Information Management.
+Admission into the program required for enrollment.
+Selected topics in Health Information Management.
 Topics vary and course theme and content change to reflect new topics.
-Because the course varies in content, it is repeatable for credit for different topics.
+Because the course varies in content, it is repeatable for credit.
+Individual topics are listed in the term class schedules.
 [GE]